onefoursix/streamsets-k8s-preloading-stage-libs/README.md

 - VolumeMounting the stage libs from a shared volume at deployment time.

+### Important Note
+Make sure to always include the selection of stage libraries you are preloading in your Control Hub Deployment as well.
+This ensures that Control Hub knows what stage libraries should be present in your engine's file system.

 ### Technique #1: Creating a custom StreamSets Engine image with stage libraries included.

 To create your own StreamSets Engine image with stage libraries included, start by cloning  this project to a linux machine and changing to the [custom-streamsets-docker-image](custom-streamsets-docker-image) dir.